 When it comes to booking a free Alaska Airlines stopover, there are some rules and guidelines you need to be aware of:

-- Must be flying an international itinerary.
-Perhaps the biggest limitation for most travelers is that you must be flying on an international itinerary to book a stopover.
+- You must be flying an international itinerary.
+Perhaps the biggest limitation for most travelers is that you must fly on an international itinerary to book a stopover.

 - Each one-way trip can have a stopover.
 So, you could potentially book two stopovers on a round-trip: One on the way out and one on the way back.
 This opens up even more opportunities to explore somewhere new for free!